7span/laravel-boilerplate/.github/ISSUE_TEMPLATE/crud.md

 ```

 ## Modifications to Current Functionality
 - [ ] We have a class called `App/Jobs/ExportData.php`, which will handle all the logic for exporting data based on different modules.
 To enable data export for a specific module, you should make adjustments within the 'ExportData' class by incorporating a switch case.
 Inside this switch case, please add your module and implement the export logic accordingly.
-In essence, you'll be required to call the `{ModuleExport.php}` from the newly defined switch case within `ExportData.php`.
+In essence, you'll be required to call the `{Module}Export.php` from the newly defined switch case within `ExportData.php`.
 - [ ] We have a class called `App/Jobs/ImportData.php`, which handles data import operations for different modules, including Excel validation.
 To enable data import for a specific module, you should make adjustments within the 'ProcessData' class by incorporating a switch case.
 Inside this switch case, please add your module and implement the import logic accordingly.
-In essence, you'll be required to call the `{ModuleImport.php}` from the newly defined switch case within `ImportData.php`.
+In essence, you'll be required to call the `{Module}Import.php` from the newly defined switch case within `ImportData.php`.
 - [ ] We have a service named `App/Services/ExportHistoryService.php` responsible for retrieving Export History based on the module.
-To obtain the Export History for {this} module, you should incorporate a switch case within the method of this service.
+To obtain the Export History for {Module} module, you should incorporate a switch case within the method of this service.
 - [ ] We have a service named `App/Services/ImportExcelService.php` responsible for retrieving Import History based on the module.
-To obtain the Import History for {this} module, you should incorporate a switch case within the method of this service.
+To obtain the Import History for {Module} module, you should incorporate a switch case within the method of this service.
 <!-- Describe all the necessary changes resulting from this modification. -->